firstdraft/guides/glossary-of-terms.md

 h = { :first_name => "Raghu", :last_name => "Betina", :role => "Instructor" }
 ```

-You can then access elements in the hash by key number with the `.fetch()` method:
+You can then access elements in the hash by key with the `.fetch()` method:

 ```ruby
 h.fetch(:role) # => "Instructor"